rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 * procedure name (e.g. *sp_AddChannelInPBL*)
 * the exact line number where the change to the object name must be made (e.g. *:28:*)

-The GREP output was used as input into AZPM utility that did the name change from a 4-part-name to the name of its mirror table or the proxy SP.
+The GREP output was used as input into AZPM utility to change object names from a 4-part-name to the name of its mirror table or the proxy SP.
 We reviewed all GREP files before feeding them into AZPM utility to remove lines that didn't need to be modified or modified them by hand if they fell outside the normal pattern.
 It was a more robust way of doing global renaming than running a blind search-and-replace.

 #### Search variations